Elisha Cuthbert: 2000s

 Six months after moving to Hollywood, she was cast as Kim Bauer, daughter of federal agent Jack Bauer, in the television series 24.
 She appeared in the show's first three seasons, but not in its fourth; she guest-starred in two episodes in the fifth season.
 She also reprised her role as Kim Bauer in 24: The Game and again guest-starred in five episodes of the seventh season and in two episodes of the eighth season.
+Speaking about her experience working on the series, Cuthbert said in 2026: "It's hard to imagine, really, the scope of it.
+It was a whirlwind, too.
+I mean, the success of it all was overwhelming and thrilling and exciting.
+I have great memories of that time, but also, it was really intense too.
+We were working so much that the one-hour format... especially with all the action and all the intense night shoots, I mean, it was not an easy show to film.
+It was a well-oiled machine, but it still was a grueling schedule.
+I don't know if I'd have the energy to partake in that again."

 She began her Hollywood film career with small roles in Old School, which grossed $87 million.
 Cuthbert next appeared in Love Actually, which earned $246.4 million worldwide.

 Her first break in a major film role was in 2004, The Girl Next Door.
 She played an ex–porn star, Danielle, opposite Emile Hirsch.
 She had reservations about taking the part, but director Luke Greenfield persuaded her to accept the role.
 Cuthbert did research for the film speaking to adult actresses from Wicked Pictures and Vivid Entertainment.
 The film was compared to Risky Business, although Cuthbert said her character was not directly based on Rebecca De Mornay's.
 Critics were divided; some praised the film for boldness, while others, notably Roger Ebert, called it gimmicky and exploitative.
 Ebert wrote that he saw Cuthbert's character as "quite the most unpleasant character I have seen in some time."
 The View London said: "Cuthbert is surprisingly good, too – aside from being drop dead gorgeous, she also proves herself a capable comic actress in the Cameron Diaz mould".
 Cuthbert won two nominations for the MTV Movie Awards for Best Kiss and Best Breakthrough Performance.
+Reflecting on making the movie, Cuthbert later said in 2026: "When I think about that movie and that character, it feels so foreign to me.
+It was such a departure for me, and it actually took a lot of confidence to push myself to make that happen.
+What some people think is me is just so the opposite.
+I was so nervous, so shy and didn't feel sexy at all for so long but it's still a lovely movie, and I'm proud of it.
+I'm glad people still enjoy it."